rsling/univerbation/README.md

 # univerbation
-Data and paper: Schäfer &amp; Sayatz (in prep.)
-Modelling N-V univerbation in German: converging results from corpus and experimental approaches
+Data and paper: Schäfer &amp; Sayatz.
+Prototypes in the univerbation of German verb-noun units.